 Give new life to an old or ugly bowl otherwise headed to the trash heap with cut-up magazine scraps.
 The bonus?
 It relieves a lot of stress as you tear the paper into tiny little bits, according to Think Crafts.

 Forget spending money on new gift wrap that will get thrown away immediately.
 Repurpose a magazine page into a small sheet of wrapping paper or a stylish gift bow with help from How About Orange’s tutorial.
 Then you won’t have to cringe as it gets thrown into the recycling bin.

 Jazz up a party with easy-to-make colorful paper balls that you can hang from a chandelier or tree branches, created by TV host Mark Montano.

 Real flowers can fade in days, but these paper beauties will brighten up your room for years on end.
 Want a wedding bouquet that will last long after your honeymoon?
-Consider using these upcycled florals for your bouquet, as RockNRoll Bride did.
+Consider using these upcycled flowers for your bouquet, as RockNRoll Bride did.

-For the perfect rainy-day craft for when kids are asking for something to do, magazine pages can be rolled into beads to create bracelets, necklaces and other accessories.
+For the perfect rainy-day craft for when kids are asking for something to do, magazine pages can be rolled into beads to create bracelets, necklaces, and other accessories.

 Feature image courtesy Alberto Cerriteño

 Editor’s note: Originally published on October 14, 2014, this article was updated in January 2019.